Sepp Janko: Escape

 Janko was able to escape the National Liberation Army (Yugoslavia) in late 1944 to Austria, where he was arrested by United States forces and taken to the Wolfsberg camp in Carinthia.
 He was interned with the Nazi ambassador in Independent State of Croatia (Siegfried Kasche) and the German minority leader in Croatia (Branimir Altgayer).
 Kasche and Altgayer were delivered by the British to Tito and executed, but Janko managed to flee internment to Italy before his extradition from the camp.

-In 1951, he fled to Argentina with a pass from the Red Cross, issued in the name of José Petri.
-(José stands for Joseph; Petri was his wife's maiden name.
-He had married Leni Petri in 1936 in a church wedding.)
+In 1951, he fled from Genoa to Argentina on board the ship Entre Ríos, with a pass from the Red Cross issued in the name of José Petri.
+José stands for Joseph and Petri was his wife's maiden name; he had married Leni Petri in 1936 in a church wedding.

 Janko was indicted by the Yugoslav government for war crimes.
 At the instigation of the Yugoslav government, he was arrested and imprisoned until his extradition.
 Due to intervention by President Juan Perón, Janko was released.
-He remained in Belgrano, Buenos Aires until his death in 2001, aged 95.
+He lived in Villa General Belgrano, in the central province of Córdoba, until his death in 2001, aged 95.